AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Performance

 The key distinction between a shared proxy and a dedicated proxy lies in the number of users.
-A dedicated proxy, or private proxy, is exclusively used by a single user, while a shared proxy is used by multiple users.
+A single user exclusively uses a dedicated or private proxy, while multiple users use a shared proxy.

 With a dedicated proxy, you get a unique IP address, which improves speed and performance.
 In contrast, shared proxies assign the same IP address to multiple users.
 As more users share the same proxy, its speed and performance tend to decrease.
 A dedicated proxy ensures better performance since only one user utilizes the IP address.